 Note that the algorithm does not make direct use of the contigs from the previous round.
 The previous round's contigs are only used to select the query reads for the search step.
-This ensures that a round's assembly step is not biased toward previous Two contigs that share no homology with each other.
+This ensures that a round's assembly step is not biased toward previous assemblies - newly discovered reads and reads from the previous round compete equally during the assembly step.
+If a new read assembles in a position that displaces

+Two contigs that share no homology with each other.